manystarsapart/skysynth/README.md

 To see the list of known issues (in the process of fixing as of now), see the [ISSUES.md](ISSUES.md) file.

 ## How to run
-everything is written in vanilla html and js. tailwindcss is used for styling purposes.
+vanilla html is used, with tailwindcss used for styling purposes. vite with typescript is used for scripting.

-open `index.html` to test. to compile tailwindcss, run `npm run dev`.
+- to show live changes, run `npm run dev`.

+- to commit & push changes, build using `npm run build` first.

+- preview the built dist by running `npm run preview`.

 # Functionality & Features
 ### inspired by the sky: CoTL musical keyboard